Stock events for LendingClub Corp. (LC)

 Overview of LendingClub Corp.’s business

-LendingClub Corporation is an American financial services company operating as a bank holding company through LendingClub Bank, National Association.
-It has evolved from a peer-to-peer lending platform to a digital marketplace bank, blending fintech innovation with the stability of a regulated bank.
-The company operates within the Financials sector, offering a suite of financial products and services, including personal loans, auto refinance loans, patient and education finance loans, commercial loans, savings accounts, checking accounts, and certificates of deposit.
-LendingClub generates revenue from marketplace activities and net interest income.
+LendingClub Corporation is a U.S.-based financial services company operating as a digital marketplace bank.
+It functions as a bank holding company through its subsidiary, LendingClub Bank, National Association.
+The company offers a diverse range of financial products and services, including personal loans, auto refinance loans, patient and education finance loans, commercial loans, and deposit products.
+LendingClub generates revenue through an integrated model combining its bank operations and its digital lending marketplace.

 LC’s Geographic footprint